 Pros of working with macro-influencers:

-- Because of large budgets required for macro-influencer marketing campaigns, they are more likely to let brands retain more control over their ad creatives.
+- Because of the large budgets required for macro-influencer marketing campaigns, they are more likely to let brands retain more control over their ad creatives.

 - With macro-influencers, brands can save the time required to invest in influencer selection and campaign management.